Dental Web Design

 The Dental Web Design Process

 A structured process that prioritizes strategy over aesthetics.
-Typical projects run 6–12 weeks from kickoff to launch, depending on complexity and content readiness.
+Typically, projects run 6–12 weeks from kickoff to launch, depending on complexity and content readiness.

 Discovery and Strategy

 Before designing anything, understanding the practice and its patients shapes every decision.
-Practice goals, patient profiles, competitive landscape, current performance, and technical requirements all inform the strategy.
+In addition, practice goals, patient profiles, competitive landscape, current performance, and technical requirements all inform the strategy.

 Strategy Outputs